-House A is a hybrid of six-storey and two-storey sections, where the common spaces of the plot are located on the street and yard levels and a sauna on the top floor.
-Houses B and C represent a terraced typology, with the ground floor consisting of smaller one-storey homes and their storage facilities at the end of the mass.
-The upper two-storeys consist of larger two-storey dwellings.
-The total number of apartments is 86 and the average square footage per apartment is 57.
+House A is a multi-storey building, where common spaces are located at street level and a sauna has been placed on the top floor.
+Houses B and C on the other hand, represent a terraced typology, where the ground floor consists of smaller one-story flats, and the higher floors consist of larger two-story apartments.

 The total number of apartments is 86, with an average of 57 sq. m per apartment.